Deforestation Regulation (EUDR)

 Timeline of measures

-- 30 December 2025: In response to concerns from global producers and internal opposition from the E.U. about the complexities associated with compliance, EUDR’s implementation was postponed by one year.
+• 30 December 2025: Start of application of EUDR.
 By this date, all large companies must comply with due diligence requirements of all relevant products and raw materials, independent of origin.

 What is Afera doing about the EUDR?

-- A potential system for compliance along the supply chain, LiveEO, and creating a guidance for this.
+• A potential system for compliance along the supply chain, LiveEO.

-- Raising industry awareness that paper tapes and plastic tapes with rubber are within scope.
+• Raising industry awareness that paper tapes and tapes with rubber adhesives are within scope.

 References